sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-00.md

 ### Common Issues and Troubleshooting

 1. Errors during azd deployment:
     - Service principal "not found" error.
     - Rerun `azd up`
 1. Azure OpenAI deployment issues:
     - Ensure your subscription has access to Azure OpenAI
     - Check regional availability
 1. Frontend issues:
     - If frontend doesn't fully start, navigate to `/frontend/src/environments/environment.ts` and update `apiUrl: 'https://localhost:63279/'`
     - Rrontend will restart
+1. Connecting to backend running CodeSpaces
+    - If you cannot get the front end to connect to the backend service when running in Codespaces try the following
+      - Navigate to the /src/ChatAPI folder in the Terminal
+      - Run the following command to trust the development certificate:
+        ```sh
+        dotnet dev-certs https --trust
+        ```
+      - Then start the application:
+        ```sh
+        dotnet run
+        ```
+    - Copy the URL from the **Ports** tab and use this for the environments.ts file

 ## Success Criteria